Blackmile/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists : lists all files (including files beginning with .) in the current directory and the parent of the directory and the boot directory, in a long format.
 12-file_type : prints the type of file.
 13-symbolic_link : to create a symbolic link.
+14-copy_html : copies all html files from the current working directory to parent of the working directory.